dvdvideo1234/UbuntuBatches/MaNGOS/readme.md

-This file represent a bash script ( Yes, un nix* the extension is just cosmetic ) that can install a "World of Worcraft:Wrath of The Lich King" game server in the folder chosen.
+This file represents a bash script ( Yes, in nix* the extension is just cosmetic ) that can install a "World of Worcraft:Wrath of The Lich King" game server in the folder chosen.
-The scrip is designed to install the WoW server on a fresh Ubuntu system ( Tested on 14.04 LTS OK ) To use this you must put it in a folder of choise and make it executable using
+The script is designed to install the WoW server on a fresh Ubuntu system ( Tested on virtualBOX 14.04 LTS OK ) To use this you must put it in a folder of choise and make it executable using

 ``` sudo chmod +x config.sh ```